 There's no way to know, which is why we recommend you only download NordVPN's APK file from the official website.
 As with most Android apps, you can find APK files from third-party app stores and APK websites.
 We advise against downloading APK files from these websites because they were not put there, in most cases, by the official developer.
 There is often little vetting done in order to ensure APKs from third-party sites are secure.

 As such, unofficial APKs can be modified to carry malware or perform malicious tasks once installed on your device.
 To play it safe, only download APKs from the developer's website.

 If you manually installed the app, updating is much more tedious.
 Because it was installed from an "unknown" source, it won't receive automatic updates.
 You'll have to monitor updates yourself and run through the installation process again with the new APK when you want to update.
-The only difference is that instead of an “install” button, you’ll see an “update” button.
+The only difference is that instead of an "install" button, you'll see an "update" button.
 The rest is pretty much identical.

 If you use a first-generation Fire TV Stick, the VPN app will not work.
 You might be able to install the app, but it won’t stay connected in the background once you leave it.
 You must either upgrade your Firestick or employ a VPN-compatible router.
 If you’re not sure, check the FCC ID number located on the Firestick itself.
 First-gen sticks have the number 2ABDU-0509.

 By configuring a VPN on your wifi router, all the devices that connect to it will have their traffic tunneled through the VPN server.
 But most routers don't support VPNs by default.